Iframely embeds in React Native

 Recommended API query-string and settings

-The above approach for React Native component will work with any HTML codes returned by Iframely, and with any query-string parameters or API settings.
+The above approach for React Native component will work with any HTML codes returned by Iframely otherwise.
+You may use any query-string or API options.

-However, we recommend to use APIs with at least
+However, we recommend using APIs with at least

 &omit_script=1, or even with

-This way our "predictive-height" mechanism will kick in, and there will be less friction on your user's screen while rich media renders.
+Omitting scripts will kick in our “predictive-height” mechanism, and there will be minimal layout shift and friction while rich media renders.

-Additionally, with Iframely iFrames, there will be more reliable detection that content inside iFrame changes its size as iFrames will be raising such messages.
+Additionally, with Iframely iFrames, there will be more reliable detection that content inside an iFrame changes its size as iFrames will raise such messages.